patreu22/iosClock/README.md

 # iosClock
-Simple way to simulate a timer with Swift for iOS
+Simple way to simulate a timer with Swift for iOS.
 It's possible to start a counter of seconds and minutes.
 You can also stop and restart it.